Kanakadurga Flyover: Construction

 It is a six-lane highway with a width of 23.7 metres.
-It is the third of its kind in India by using pre-stress technology.
+It is the third of its kind in India to use pre-stress technology.
 It is estimated to have cost 282.4 crores, which was later adjusted to 440 crores for inflation.
 It has a unique and complex design with a six-lane corridor supported by a single pillar.
 There are two underpasses in the flyover master plan.
 Vertical gardening has been done on the column of this flyover along with a park for F1H2o to celebrate the 2018 F1H2o World Championship in Amaravati.
 The district administration has decided to allow traffic through the flyover prior to its completion to prevent traffic bottlenecks and congestion.